Father* | Timothy Joseph Bannister (b. 1762, d. December 1845) |

 Last Edited | 9 April 2024 |

-References | Don's Family & Direct Ancestors |
+References | Don's Family and His Direct Ancestors |

 Pedigree Link |

-Birth | January 1669/70 | Mary Amos was born in January 1669/70 in Norwich, Colonial County of New London, Colony of Connecticut, British Colonial America (North America)G. |
+Birth | January 1669/70 | Mary Amos was born in January 1669/70 in Norwichtown, Colonial County of New London, Colony of Connecticut, British Colonial America (North America)G+. |

 Death | 1707 | She died in 1707 at age ~37 in Preston City, Colonial County of New London, Colony of Connecticut, British Colonial America (North America)G. The cause of her death (at the age of 38) in the year of 1707 is not known-surviving in 1707 was difficult & it occurred in the pre-1776 Colony of Connecticut |